Last updated on January 27th, 2020 at 05:07 pm

 Beyond the casino, the road passes several opportunities for air boat tours.
 The National Park Service authorizes three airboat tour companies inside Everglades National Park: Coopertown, 22700 SW 8th St., Miami, (305) 226-6048; Everglades Safari Park, 26700 SW 8th St., Miami, (305)226-6923; and Gator Park , 24050 SW 8th St., Miami, (305) 559-2255.
 Coming from Miami, these are all before you come to the Everglades National Park entrance.

 Travel west about 20 miles and you come to the one of the real “must do” stops on the Tamiami Trail, Shark Valley, one of several entrances to Everglades National park.
-It is a reliably wonderful outing, where you can can walk, bike or take a tram on a 15-mile paved trail and see many alligators and wading birds.
+It is a reliably wonderful outing in winter, where you can can walk, bike or take a tram on a 15-mile paved trail and see many alligators and wading birds.
 We think it’s the best biking trail in South Florida.

 Just west of Shark Valley are two Miccosukee Indian attractions.
 The restaurant on the north side of the road offers a varied menu, including some native American favorites, such as fry bread.